Last Updated 12:08pm, 29 March 2021

 - Torridge Exceptional Hardship Policy/Fund

-Devon County Council has again reopened the COVID-19 Fund to provide flexible resources to organisations working with communities who are disproportionately impacted by coronavirus.
+Devon County Council reopened the COVID-19 Fund on 11 January 2021 to provide flexible resources to organisations working with communities who are disproportionately impacted by coronavirus.
+Applications to the third round of the COVID-19 Fund closed at noon on Friday 5 March 2021.

 Applications are accepted from voluntary and community sector organisations, social enterprises, town and parish councils, charities and businesses.
 Find out more about the Fund and apply.